A ‘national’ party

 Women

-Women attended the party’s founding conference and since then have played a major role in canvassing new members, raising funds and organising social activities.
+Women attended the party’s founding conference and have played a major role in canvassing for new members, raising funds and organising social activities.
 In 1976 Dorothy McNab became the first women to chair a party division – Otago-Southland.
 In 1982 Sue Wood was elected as National’s first woman president.
 Before the 2020 election, 20 of National’s 55 MPs were women; only 10 (of 33) women remained after the election.

 Youth